 The remaining off-diagonal components are $\chi^{xy} = -\chi^{yx} = -i \kappa^{xy}$ and $\chi^{yz} = -\chi^{zy} = -i \kappa^{yz}$, with

 As one approaches the critical point of the TFIM, $M^z \rightarrow 0$ and $\omega_{\perp} \rightarrow 0$, hence both $\chi^{xx}$ and $\chi^{yy}$ vanish.
 In a spectroscopy experiment, one must measure $\chi^{zz}$ to see resonant absorption by the soft mode \cite{MckenzieStamp, LiberskySM}.
-For the off-diagonal components of the susceptibility, one has $\chi^{xy} = -\chi^{yx}$ and $\chi^{yz} = -\chi^{zy}$.
-This anti-symmetry leads to a cancellation in the Walker mode equation given by Eq. (\ref{eq:Walker}).
-As $\chi^{xz} = \chi^{zx}$, the Walker mode equation for the TFIM contains a term not present in the usual Walker mode equation in which the applied ac field is orthogonal to the direction of magnetization \cite{Walker1, StancilPrabhakarBook}.
+The antisymmetry of $\chi^{xy}$ and $\chi^{yz}$ lead to a cancellation in the Walker-mode equation given by Eq. (\ref{eq:Walker}).
+As $\chi^{xz} = \chi^{zx}$, the Walker-mode equation for the TFIM contains a term not present in the usual Walker-mode equation in which the applied ac field is orthogonal to the direction of magnetization \cite{Walker1, StancilPrabhakarBook}.